harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 ## Best Practice 4: Standardize Data

-- **Variable Harmonization:**  Adjust variables from different surveys to have the same meaning and scale, ensuring that the data can be compared and combined effectively.
+- **Variable Harmonisation:**  Adjust variables from different surveys to have the same meaning and scale, ensuring that the data can be compared and combined effectively.
 - **Data Transformation:** Apply statistical methods to normalize data distributions, making different data sets comparable.